AV Receivers

 Product Price RangeTop StrengthKey Weakness Buy

-Denon AVR-X2900H 7.2 Channel AV Receiver, 95W, Dolby Atmos & DTS:X, 8K/60Hz & 4K/120Hz Video, HEOS Wireless Multiroom Streaming, Wi-Fi, Bluetooth, Audyssey MultEQ XT best overall $$ [write one product-specific strength relevant to this article] [write one product-specific limitation relevant to this article] Buy on Amazon
+Denon AVR-X2900H 7.2 Channel AV Receiver, 95W, Dolby Atmos & DTS:X, 8K/60Hz & 4K/120Hz Video, HEOS Wireless Multiroom Streaming, Wi-Fi, Bluetooth, Audyssey MultEQ XT best overall $$ Buy on Amazon

 What to Look For in a 7.1 AV Receiver

-Power Rating and Speaker Load Compatibility
+Power Rating and Headroom

 Top Picks